 About Harold Weinbrecht

 Harold Weinbrecht has been Mayor of Cary since 2007. firstname.lastname@example.org

 Entries by Harold Weinbrecht

-This week was the last busy week of the year.
-The week included a work session and a marathon council meeting.
+This week was another busy week as mayor.
+It included a work session on the future of parks, a taping of Cary Matters, and a short council meeting.